rpgreview/papersandpaychecks/cow-orkers.md

 "Years ago the valley was green, and animals ran free through golden fields of grain", or so the story goes.

 The princess Venice Novateló ruled over these peaceful campsites land and the people were secure and happy.
 They were happy campers.
-(She wasn't a real princess, but that didn't matter).
+(She wasn't a real princess, but that didn't matter because this is a postmodern story).

 Then one day a real-estate developer driving a red Maserati appeared in the driveway of the princess' little bed and breakfast and almost overnight the campsites fell into development.